MushroomApp/docs/privacy.md

 layout: default
 category: EN
 ---
-Mushroom is committed to safeguarding any personal information that may be collected through our mobile application (the "App," and the "Service") and to ensuring that you are fully informed as to how your personal information will be used.
+Popsy is committed to safeguarding any personal information that may be collected through our mobile application (the "App," and the "Service") and to ensuring that you are fully informed as to how your personal information will be used.
 The following policy describes such collection and usage.

 ## **WHAT INFORMATION DO WE COLLECT AND HOW WE COLLECT IT**